BIM and Information Management for Clients, Employers, Asset Owners & Operators

 Read more cases here.

-This Information Management & BIM training course is designed to provide delegates with a fundamental understanding of the principles of Information Management enabled by BIM.
-Delegates will also review the core standards, specifications and guidance, including the ISO 19650 series and develop an understanding of how information is managed, delivered and used through the capital, delivery and into occupation.
-Those attending this training course will ultimately have a better understanding of BIM Management and be able to identify which information management processes to apply within their own organisations.Read more
+This Information Management & BIM training course is designed to provide you with a fundamental understanding of the principles of Information Management enabled by BIM.
+You will also review the core standards, specifications and guidance, including ...Read more

 Alternatively call: 0345 370 1444